microsoftgraph/msgraph-sdk-java/README.md

 ### 2.2 Create an IAuthenticationProvider object

-An instance of the **GraphServiceClient** class handles building requests, sending them to Microsoft Graph API, and processing the responses.
+An instance of the **GraphServiceClient** class handles building requests, sending them to the Microsoft Graph API, and processing the responses.
 To create a new instance of this class, you need to provide an instance of `IAuthenticationProvider` which can authenticate requests to Microsoft Graph.